Before you apply

 Then ask…

-Am I eligible for this grant?
+What makes an artist eligible to apply for this grant?

 What’s a lead artist?